The Best New Zealand Beaches, Lakes and Rivers for Summer Swimming.

 4) Whale Bay, Tutukaka Coast, Northland

 The Tutukaka Coast sits on the east coast of the North Islands Northland and has been amazing tourists for decades and recently was included in a list of the most beautiful coastlines in the world.
-The coasts best-kept secret is Whale Bay, a beautiful, white sandy, native bush-fringed cove only accessible by a short walk through groves of ancient Puriri and native Kowhai tree’s.
+The coast's best-kept secret is Whale Bay, a beautiful, white sandy, native bush-fringed cove only accessible by a short walk through groves of ancient Puriri and native Kowhai trees.
 The walk keeps the bay remote and often you may find yourselves the only folk there.
 Pohutukawa boughs reach down over the sand making for a great place to shade or even to sit as you take in the tranquil west-facing beach.
 Early Maori used Whale Bay during their whale hunting expeditions because of the calm waters.
 This bay and the bush-walk is one of the best examples of beautiful New Zealand coastal scenery.

 Getting There: Taking the coastal road North from the township of Tutukaka, Whale Bay is only a 5-minute drive past the small township Matapouri.